-The 5.5-mile (8.9 km) one-way hike through Sulphur Creek Canyon involves leaving a shuttle vehicle at each end.
-If you don't have two vehicles, a 3-mile (4.9 km) hike along Highway 24 is required to return to your starting point.
+The 5.8-mile (9.3 km) one-way hike through Sulphur Creek Canyon involves leaving a shuttle vehicle at each end.
+If you don't have two vehicles, a 3.3-mile (5.3 km) hike along Highway 24 is required to return to your starting point.
 Vehicle shuttles are not provided or facilitated by the park.
 Though legal, hitchhiking is not recommended.

 This route is not an official, maintained trail.
 Route conditions, including obstacles in canyons, change frequently due to weather, flash floods, rockfall, and other hazards.
 Routefinding, navigation, and map-reading skills are critical.
 Do not rely solely on unofficial route markers (rock cairns, etc.); they are not maintained by the National Park Service (NPS), may not indicate the route in this description, or may be absent.

-The upper end of the Sulphur Creek route can be accessed by parking at the Chimney Rock trailhead, located three miles (4.9 km) west of the visitor center on Highway 24.
-The route ends (or begins) at the visitor center.
+The upper end of the Sulphur Creek route can be accessed from the designated parking lot, 3.3 miles (5.3 km) west of the visitor center, which is 0.3 miles (0.5 km) west of the Chimney Rock trailhead, on Highway 24.
+The route ends (or begins) behind the visitor center.

-After parking at the Chimney Rick trailhead parking area, cross to the south side of Highway 24.
-Directly across the highway is a short hiker-made trail that quickly leads down into the left side of a small wash.
+Just over the hill next to the parking area is a short hiker-made trail that leads down into a small wash after 0.1 mile (0.16 km).
 Walking in the wash bottom reduces the hiker impacts on the sparse plant community.
-Continue in the small wash for 500 feet (152 m) until it runs into a much larger wash.
-Bear left (southeast) and follow the wash for another 1.4 miles (2.3 km).
-Before the confluence with Sulphur Creek, the wash narrows and there are two 6-foot (2 m) pour-offs to downclimb. if you are hiking in the opposite direction (visitor center to Chimney Rock) the exit was is at UTM 0473452mE, 4239348mN (NAD27 datum).
+Continue downsteam in the small wash for 0.4 mile (0.6 km) until it runs into a much larger wash.
+Bear right (south) and follow the wash for another 1.3 miles (2.1 km).
+Before the confluence with Sulphur Creek, the wash narrows and there are two 6-foot (2 m) pour-offs to downclimb.
+If you are hiking in the opposite direction (visitor center to Chimney Rock), the exit is at UTM 0473452mE, 4239348mN (NAD27 datum).

 To pass by the falls, keep to the right (south) and cross angled slickrock.
 Next to the wall, scramble down a 10-foot (3 m) pitch; this will require the use of hands to negotiate.
 Below the falls, the canyon tightens with undercut walls.
 Note that flash floods rearrange Sulphur Creek significantly and have, in the past, created six-foot-deep (1.8 m) pools that cannot be avoided.
 It is only 750 feet (229 m) to the next falls, also passed on the right (south).
 Here, pass under a large rock against the south canyon wall and scramble down three separate short pitches, slightly more difficult than the first falls.
 Beyond this falls there are narrows that usually require walking through water.
 After the second falls, it is 1.7 miles (2.8 km) to the third and final waterfall.
 Though only about eight feet (2.4 m) high, this obstacle requires a short but slippery traverse on a narrow ledge to the left (north), followed by a short downclimb - use caution.
 A faint hiker made bypass trail can be accessed by returning upstream about 20 yards (18 m) to a point where it is possible to climb out on the south side via a series of ledges.
 Once atop the ledges, follow the bypass to the east, traversing the slope above the lower cliffs south of the creek.
 The bypass eventually descends back to creek level well beyond the falls.